 - testing breathing capacity

 - using an MRI scan to see whether there is compression of the spinal cord

-- performing a physical exam to evaluate for abnormalities in the skin and underlying tissues, which may involve tapping areas of sore muscles
+- performing a physical exam to evaluate for abnormalities in the skin and underlying tissues, which may involve tapping

 The complications that can develop from a hump on the back of the neck depend on what caused it.

 For people with a hump resulting from osteoporosis, the risk of continued fractures and long-term disability is significant.
 According to the American Academy of Orthopaedic Surgeons, 1 in 2 women and 1 in 4 men over 50 could experience a broken bone because of osteoporosis.

 Severe rounding of the upper back, or kyphosis, can cause people to experience trouble breathing and long-term tingling and weakness in the legs, though these complications are rare.